bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 Way back in 2015 when myself and Allison started this series I made a point of evangelising the power of coding skills — when you can program, you can turn your ideas, big and small, into reality.
 Sometimes that results in substantial projects that take up years of your life, like XKPasswd, and sometimes that results in a simple little script written on a rainy morning simply for the pleasure of finding things out (to borrow a phrase from the great Richard Feynman).

 It's impossible to count the ways coding skills can empower, but one of them is the ability to quickly and easily experiment with things to help you really understand them.
 That's the root cause of this little tidbit — I was reminded of a problem I knew I only half understood just as I was starting some annual leave, so I decided to do something about it.
-That something was little PowerShell script simulate the problem.
+That something was a little PowerShell script to simulate the problem.

-This tidbit serves three purposes really — it illustrates how the ability to program empowers, it demonstrates the value of experimenting, and it serves as a little reminder that PowerShell remains next on our agenda after we finish the Jekyll series.
+This tidbit serves three purposes really: it illustrates how the ability to program empowers, it demonstrates the value of experimenting, and it serves as a little reminder that PowerShell remains next on our agenda after we finish the Jekyll series.

-So what's with the odd title?
-And what does this little script actually do?
-Well, it all started with a passing comment on a discussion of the dangers of AI.
-As an example of how humans are easy to manipulate because we're predictably illogical, the guest threw out three little words that set me off, she cited the infamous [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) 😀
+So what's with the odd title? **BART: make sure you say the title before this** And what does this little script actually do?
+Well, it all started with a passing comment on a discussion **BART: discussion where?** of the dangers of AI.
+As an example of how humans are easy to manipulate because we're predictably illogical, the guest threw out three little words that set me off.
+She cited the infamous [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) 😀

 ## Matching Podcast Episodes